Performance of linear solvers in tensor-train format on current multicore architectures: Introduction

 \section{Introduction}

 Low-rank tensor methods provide a way to approximately solve problems that would otherwise require huge amounts of memory and computing time.
 Many ideas in this field arise from quantum physics.
 E.g., the global state of a quantum system with $N$ two-state particles can be expressed as a tensor of dimension $2^N$.
 In this setting, interesting states are for example given by the eigenvectors of the smallest eigenvalues of the Hamiltonian of the system--a Hermitian linear operator that describes the energy of the system.
-Therefore, most work focuses on solving eigenvalue problems for Hermitian/symmetric operators using the DMRG method \cite{Wilson1983renormalization_group,White1992,Schollwoeck2005}.
-However, there are also applications for solving linear systems in low-rank tensor formats for example for parameterized partial differential equations, for more background see, e.g., \cite{Kressner2011,Dahmen2015,Dolgov2019}.
+Therefore, most work focuses on solving eigenvalue problems for Hermitian/symmetric operators using the DMRG method \citep{Wilson1983renormalization_group,White1992,Schollwoeck2005}.
+However, linear systems in low-rank tensor formats also arise in interesting applications for example for solving high-dimensional or parameterized partial differential equations, see, e.g., \cite{Kressner2011,Dahmen2015,Dolgov2019}.
 In addition, linear solvers and eigenvalue solvers are closely related and many successful methods for finding eigenvalues are based on successive linear solves.
 This paper addresses iterative methods for solving linear systems (symmetric and non-symmetric) in the tensor-train (TT) format for the case where the individual dimensions are not tiny, i.e., for systems of dimension $n^d\times n^d$ with $n\gg 2$.
 We employ the TT format (called matrix-product states in physics) as it is a simple and common low-rank tensor format.
-Most of the ideas are also transferable to other low-rank tensor formats (at least to loop-free tensor networks).
-Our work considers the TT-GMRES algorithm \cite{Dolgov2013}, the modified alternating least-squares (MALS) algorithm (DMRG for linear systems) \cite{Holtz2012,Oseledets2012}, and the Alternating Minimal Energy (AMEn) algorithm \cite{Dolgov2014a}.
+Most of the ideas are transferable to other low-rank tensor formats (at least to loop-free tensor networks).
+Our work considers the TT-GMRES algorithm \citep{Dolgov2013a,Ballani2012}, the modified alternating least-squares (MALS) algorithm (DMRG for linear systems) \citep{Holtz2012,Oseledets2012}, and the Alternating Minimal Energy (AMEn) algorithm \citep{Dolgov2014a}.
 We show numerical improvements and performance improvements of the underlying operations and focus on a single CPU node.
-These improvements are orthogonal to a possible parallelization for distributed memory systems presented in \cite{Daas2022}.
-As the resulting complete linear solver algorithm requires a tight interplay of different algorithmic components, we discuss the behavior of the different numerical methods involved for the tensor-train format.
-An alternative class of methods to solve linear systems in TT format consists of Riemannian optimization on the manifold of fixed-rank tensor-trains.
+These improvements are orthogonal to the parallelization for distributed memory systems presented in \cite{Daas2022}, so the suggestions from both \cite{Daas2022} and this paper could be combined in the future.
+As the resulting complete linear solver requires a tight interplay of different algorithmic components, we discuss the behavior of the different numerical methods involved for the TT format.
+An alternative class of methods to solve linear systems in TT format consists of Riemannian optimization on the manifold of fixed-rank tensor-trains, see \cite{Kressner2016}.
 This results in a nonlinear optimization problem and is therefore not in the scope of this paper.
 However, it partly requires similar underlying operations.